my-liminal-space/cw-site-assets/README.md

 Testing code that depends upon features of the Cloudflare Workers Site platform (such as the voodoo setup of __STATIC_CONTENT_MANIFEST and _STATIC_CONTENT) is "interesting".
-In order to build confidence that the code will work as expected, the approach taken is to test by deploying the lib along with a test harness into a Cloudflare Workers Site.
+In order to build confidence that the code will work as expected, the approach taken is to test by deploying the lib along with a [test site](https://cf-site-assets.deaddodgeydigitaldeals.com/index.html) into Cloudflare Workers.

-The test harness uses the built in 'assert' library to demonstrate that the code works as intended.

-In the repo, the main library code is in the file 'check-jwt.js' and the test harness is in file 'test.js' with package.json 'main' set to 'test.js'.
-The tests can be deployed and run using the bash script 'run-test.sh' (tried on Ubuntu 18).
+The index.js file handles requests coming into the test site.

 If you want to replicate the test environment, you will need to modify wrangler.toml to use your own values.